SixSq/sixsq.github.io/_industries-benefits/manufacturing/security.md

 category: manufacturing
 ---

-Experience improved IoT device and data security.
-Once powered up, each NuvlaEdge-powered device initiates a secured connection to the Nuvla platform.
-Each device is unique and assigned to a specific user organisation.
-This means that any device can be controlled remotely and isolated (quarantined), upgraded or downgraded should any problems arise.
+Benefit from improved IoT device and data security.
+Once powered up, NuvlaEdge initiates a secured connection to Nuvla.io.
+Each NuvlaEdge is unique and each device can be controlled remotely and isolated, upgraded or downgraded should any problems arise.